 Niagara 4 - Technical Certification Program (TCP)

-The goal of the 5-day, Niagara 4 Technical Certification Training is to educate students to a basic level of technical expertise to effectively and efficiently design, engineer, and program projects using the Niagara 4 Framework.
-Students who pass the testing at the end of the class will be Niagara 4 certified and will receive an official Tridium Niagara 4 certificate and 4 CEUs.
+The 5-day Niagara 4 Technical Certification Training aims to educate students to a minimum level of technical expertise to effectively and efficiently design, engineer, and program projects using the Niagara 4 Framework.
+Live demonstrations and remote access to lab panels will allow the instructor-led virtual learning experience to be as close to the in-person experience as possible.
+Students who pass the testing at the end of the class will be Niagara 4 certified and receive an official Tridium Niagara 4 certificate.

 - Niagara 4 Fundamentals

 - Tagging & Searching for Components (NEQL)

 - Alarm Notifications

 - History / Trend Data Collection

 - Building a Simple PX View/Graphical User Interface